NikolaiRadke/Stopify/README.md

 Except for the tools and some time, you need:
 * Arduino IDE 1.6.6 or higher
-* ESP32 core support and the base64 library
+* ESP32 core support, the base64 and the arduinoFFT libraries
 * Optional an audio analysis app, like Spectroid (Android) or SpectrumView (IOS)
 * ESP32 Board with dual core, like the standard ESP32 Dev Kit
 * MAX9814 microphone